 Discretionary permits for projects "that could have significant adverse impacts to prehistoric or historic-era archeological resources" in areas designated by the Amador County General Plan as being moderate-to-high cultural resource sensitivity are required to have a Cultural Resource Study prepared prior to project approval, per Mitigation Measures 4.5-1a, 4.5-1b, and 4.5-2 of the Amador County Implementation Plan.
-The project site is located in an area of moderate cultural resource sensitivity.
-As the designated zone change does include expansion of uses, however no specific use is proposed, then mitigation measure CULTR-1 and CULTR-2 are required in the event that any of the expanded uses under the AG district result in ground disturbing activities or activities which may include impacts to undiscovered cultural resources.
+The project site is located in an area of high cultural resource sensitivity.
+As the designated project does include expansion of uses, mitigation measures CULTR-1 and CULTR-2 are required.
+A Cultural Resources Study was performed for this project by Historic Resources Associates, and through this process it was determined that there are the proposed project is not likely to have significant historical or archaeological resources, and no further action regarding archaeological study is currently warranted.
+Historic Resources Associates recommendations included the following statement, which is recommended to be included in the MMRP for the project: